EmanuelBalaban/neat-store/neat-store-magento/README.md

 bin/magento setup:upgrade
 ```

 ### Install fails because project directory is not empty

 Follow the steps from here: https://github.com/markshust/docker-magento#install-fails-because-project-directory-is-not-empty

+### 5. Copy files from this directory

+After copying files from this directory, run `bin/magento setup:upgrade` to enable the custom modules.

+To check if everything is working, run `bin/magento module:status`.

 ### 5. Add magento.test to your Windows hosts file